Kazui-1/Fb-Group-Scraper-Updated/README.md

-Of course.
-Here is a comprehensive `README.md` file based on our entire discussion.
-It's written in Markdown, so you can copy and paste it directly into a `README.md` file in your GitHub repository.

----

 # Facebook Group Member Scraper

 This is a powerful and resilient browser script designed to scrape member data from Facebook groups.
 Its primary feature is its robustness: **progress is never lost**, even if your browser crashes or you close the tab.
 It is designed specifically to handle very large groups (10k, 30k, 50k+ members) by using intelligent scrolling and a persistent database built into your browser.